Good for heart, body and soul!

 During our walks we’ll also see the famous rope bridge at Carrick-a-Rede once used by fishermen to bring their catch from the island to the mainland.

-On day three we will move from Antrim to Donegal via the medieval walled city of Derry which has been chosen as UK City of Culture 2013.
+On day three we will move from Antrim to Donegal via the medieval walled city of Derry which was chosen as UK City of Culture 2013.
 We will walk along the famous walls and experience both ancient and modern history.